cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 - Pre-predicted entities should still get attached to the confirmed entity on spawn, become Predicted entities and get despawned only when the confirmed entity gets despawned.

-Status: no unit tests, tested in an example that it works.
+Status: no unit tests but tested in an example that it works.

 ### Predicted entity gets despawned